Matthew-Hsu/PiPass/README.md

 ## Helpful Information
 ##### RTL8188CUS Chipset
 Many people have been trying to get the RTL8188CUS chipset to work with PiPass and with other Homepass solutions as well.
 There is a <a href="https://github.com/Matthew-Hsu/PiPass/issues/20" target="_blank">thread</a> found in my issue list that has a discussion where someone was able to get the RTL8188CUS working with PiPass.
 It will require a bit of Linux knowledge to follow and so far many others have not been able to reproduce the workaround.
 Due to this, it is still recommended to purchase a compatible WiFi dongle that is known to work.

+##### Receiving StreetPasses
+When using PiPass or any other Homepass solution, you may notice that StreetPasses only occur when your Nintendo 3DS is in sleep mode.
+To get StreetPasses while your Nintendo 3DS is 'awake', you must ensure that your Nintendo 3DS is not connected to a network.

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>